-In developing its proposal, the GRC should generally seek, where possible, to build upon and refine the current structure, rather than adopting a completely new model.
-The GRC should in any event undertake a broad review of that structure that considers the scope and nature of the delegation of decisional authority to the Governing Body, the process and criteria for selecting Governing Body members, and any other potential changes to how the Governing Body currently performs its duties.
+In developing its proposal, the GRC should seek to build upon and refine the current structure, rather than adopting a completely new model.
+The GRC should, however, undertake a broad review of that structure that considers the scope and nature of the delegation of decisional authority to the Governing Body, the process and criteria for selecting Governing Body members, and any other potential refinements to how the Governing Body currently performs its duties.